Lily1797/Medicago_truncatula/README.md

 ```
 awk '$3 >= 3' Ks_calculated.txt > Ks_final.txt
 ```
+Scripts for douwnstream analysis of calculated Ks values:
+- *addTAGKs.py*: script for adding a new column to the  *Ks_final.txt* file to distinguish between TAG and non-TAG pairs.
+- *Ks_stat.py*: script for statistical test of Ks value distribution and visualization.

 ![Histogram of Ks values](./figures/ks_histogram.png) Are the TAGs pairs different in age with the other duplicate pairs?
 TAGs: 16987 pairs;